dwU13e/chess/README.md

-# main idea
+# Welcome
-## input chess moves, logs all moves to last position
+## Just made a new thing to help record the games I play!